Step up to an MFA.

 A master’s degree from CCS will help you advance your creative practice and develop as a critical thinker, while gaining expertise and knowledge to enhance your career opportunities.
-The College for Creative Studies offers four distinct graduate programs, including Color & Materials Design, Interaction Design, Integrated Design and Transportation Design.
-Students participate in unique curricula that emphasize design making, research methods and business practices.
+The College for Creative Studies offers four distinct graduate programs: Color & Materials Design, Integrated Design, Interaction Design and Transportation Design.

 The only U.S. city designated as a UNESCO City of Design, Detroit is the ideal ground for incubating the next generation of creative innovators.
 CCS brings the city’s resources and learning opportunities to students through its curriculum—through social—impact partnerships and creative projects with local design and business communities.

 CCS MFA prepares students for a sustainable career in design, not just a job.
 New designers have to be prepared to meet future challenges.
 We make sure they are.
 The CCS MFA integrates both thinking and making—transforming ideas into applicable and relevant solutions.
 An education in design thinking can be applied to a wide variety of problems: delivering new products, new services and new ways of running or creating businesses.
 We educate designers who have a firm grasp of the business practices that most new hires typically learn on the job; they learn to lead and to drive business value.
 MFA graduates emerge ready to build a career at an agency, consultancy, non-profit or begin an entrepreneurial pursuit.

 CCS supports cross-pollination, promoting discourse across disciplines.
 Electives allow students to build on their unique interests by taking courses from any graduate or undergraduate program.
 Students can also participate in a number of interdisciplinary collaborative projects that explore new ideas, approaches and skills.